-- i.
-The SPT are responsible for selecting the most appropriate procurement route to market and tender processes. - ii.
-The SPT will identify if similar contracts are being let, or due to be let, with a view to aggregating requirements, creating corporate contracts and/or modifying existing contracts. - iii.
-The SPT will ensure, where relevant, the appropriate contract notice(s) are placed on the Contracts Finder website and the Council's e-tendering portal. - iv.
-In addition, for all procurements over the relevant PCR15 or CCR16 thresholds, the SPT where relevant, will publish the appropriate contract notice(s) on the Find a Tender Service (FTS) website. - v.
-The SPT are responsible for ensuring that clarification questions (direct or public), received during the tender period are answered within the set tender period and appropriate responses provided by the Service are uploaded via the e-Tendering system by the SPT.
+- iv.
+PCM will identify if similar contracts are being let, or due to be let, with a view to aggregating requirements, creating corporate contracts and/or modifying existing contracts. - v.
+PCM will ensure, where relevant, the appropriate notice(s) are published on Find a Tender Service via the Council's procurement system. - vi.
+PCM will ensure that clarification questions (direct or public), received during the tender period are answered within the set tender period and appropriate responses provided by the Service are published via the procurement system.